GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/2_SessionRules.md

 	B) You cannot build a CB of ANY kind on the host nation (if it is a non-participant) or declare a war of any kind on the host nation.
 Doing so will get you f*cking smacked.

 ### 10. China Restrictions (optional - campaign dependent)
-	A) Directly owning China is off limits unless there is a Chinese player, with the exception of:
+	A) Directly owning China (China-restricted states) is off limits unless there is a Chinese player, with the exception of:
 		i) Manchuria
 		ii) Formosa
 		iii) Hainan